stanford-oval/cs294-fall2020/hw1/README.md

 Based on your observation, update the annotations in the `manifest.tt` by adding manual annotation override to `MANUAL_PROPERTY_CANONICAL_OVERRIDE` in `tool/autoqa/wikidata/manual-annotations.js`. to improve the quality of synthesized sentences.
+Documentation on how the annotation works can be found in [Almond Wiki](https://wiki.almond.stanford.edu/genie/annotations).

 Rerun the data synthesis by running the following command:
 ```bash